Inbibo/adonisfx_docs/docs/licensing.md

 9. Select **Batch** mode again by entering the value `1`.
 10. The response will be registered and AdonisFX will be ready to be used.
     - The `PRODUCT KEY` has the following format: **XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX**
-    - Once the activation period has concluded, a new activation request and reponse has to be generated.
+    - Once the activation period has concluded, a new activation request and reponse have to be generated.

+**NOTE:** Monthly licenses require an internet connection.
+Node-Locked licences require internet on the machine being activated.

 ### Trial

 AdonisFX allows the user to use the product for **30 days** in Node-Locked Interactive mode.
 This means that the trial can be used using the graphical interface for one single machine at a time.
 The trial period requires activation which can be handled in an on-line or off-line way.

 Trial licenses are intended for testing and non-commercial purposes.
-To use AdonisFX for commercial purposes a `PRODUCT KEY` must be purchased and activated.
+To use AdonisFX for commercial purposes a `PRODUCT KEY` must be purchased through Inbibo's official website [https://www.inbibo.co.uk/](https://www.inbibo.co.uk/) and activated.

 See the **AdonisFX EULA** for details.

 **Online Trial Activation**

-This activation mode does *not require access to the internet* for activating licenses.
+This activation mode does *require access to the internet* for activating the trial mode.

 It will allow the user to use AdonisFX for 30 days without providing a `PRODUCT KEY`.
 Once that trial period is over, the user will be asked to introduce a valid product key.